PostHog/posthog.com/contents/blog/story-about-pivots.md

 We inclined to pivot _very_ frequently, whereas it's more typical for people to not want to do so until way too late.
 Know where you sit on this line.
 We had to add a small delay so we weren't acting impulsively.

 This is normally [the other way around](https://www.inc.com/scott-mautz/jeff-immelt-just-nailed-why-too-many-startups-pivot-their-business-too-late.html) - people don't start over soon enough.
-During YCombinator, we saw companies say they were pivoting almost every time we saw them, but without having built and tested their new thing.
+During Y Combinator, we saw companies say they were pivoting almost every time we saw them, but without having built and tested their new thing.
 Those companies had a really tough time by the end of the batch.

 I'm now glad we were so decisive.